a-kossakowski/bioinfo_scripts_Bash/README.md

 ### `WoLFPSort_summary.sh`

-Based on the results from WolfPsort, a software dedicated to protein subcellular localization prediction via nearest neighbor method, it summarizes predictions for each protein in a given set.
+Based on the results from WoLFPSort, a software dedicated to protein subcellular localization prediction via nearest neighbor method, it summarizes predictions for each protein in a given set.

 ### `retrieve_seqIDs_from_cluster.sh`